 Who needs ‘Old Wives Tales’ when you’ve got ‘Old Fisherman’s Tales.’
 The Superstition of Bananas aboard Sportfishing vessels actually began as folklore among Mariners.
-Having nothing to do with the successes or failures of Trolling for dinner, Snopes got it wrong.
-The Snopes (by all accounts a great online publishing space, #FightForFacts) article, like so many others written on the topic, reached inaccurate conclusions.
+Having nothing to do with the successes or failures of Trolling for dinner, Snopes.com got it wrong.
+The article by Snopes (by all accounts a great online publishing space, #FightForFacts), like so many others written on the topic, reached inaccurate conclusions.

 They surmised, in part, that bananas became bad luck and thus created a superstition among Anglers because bananas spoil so quickly.
 Due to the hasty maturation of the harvested fruit ships had to travel at much faster speeds to deliver the perishable cargo.
 These additional Knots (i.e. nautical speeds) thereby impacted the success of crewmembers normally triumphant in their ‘Trolling’ pursuits while in transit.
 They were now dragging lures too quickly for pelagic fish to take the bait.
 Thus, bananas = bad luck and the superstition born.
 This narrative overlooks a few very important points.